Date of Degree

 Based on previous reports that non-muscle myosin regulatory protein (spaghetti squash, sqh), Drosophila Rho-kinase (Drok) and myosin phosphatase (DMBS) regulate non-muscle myosin II activity (zipper, zip), and based on zip genetically interacting with ck in wing cells, we investigate ck interactions with the above genes in JO.
 We find that ck interacts genetically with sqh and DMBS, but not with Drok or zip, evidencing a genetic pathway that may differ in part from ones previously described.

 In conclusion, Crinkled is important for Drosophila auditory transduction through organizational, physiological, developmental and maintenance roles in JO, at least in part through a possible role in dendritic cap component transport/deposition.
 Crinkled function in JO is affected by non-muscle myosin light chain protein and protein phosphatase.

 Todi, Sokol.
-"Investigating auditory transduction functions of myosin VII in Drosophila melanogaster." dissertation, University of Iowa, 2005.
+"Investigating auditory transduction functions of myosin VII in Drosophila melanogaster."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2005.